 Preventing Slips, Trips, and Falls in the Workplace

-This article discusses what you need to know about slips, trips, and falls: definition, causes, existing regulations, and ways to prevent them.
+Know what slips, trips, and falls are, their causes, existing regulations, and how to prevent them.

 slips trips and falls